huanhoahongso3-collab/Zaticker/README.md

-# 📦 Zaticker — Sticker Experiments for Zalo
+# 📦 Zaticker — Share custom sticker to Zalo

 Zaticker is a vibe-driven coding project focused on how Zalo handles sticker share by Intent in Android.

-It is inspired by how Zamoji - a VNG app can send sticker to Zalo Released under **GPLv2** to keep it open.
+It is inspired by how Zamoji - a VNG app can send sticker to Zalo

+Released under **GPLv2** to keep it open.

 ---